Our Vision, Purpose and Values

 Please fill out application, print, and bring it with you to the Clerk's Office.
 DO NOT SIGN application until instructed to do so by the Clerk's Office staff.

-Passports are required for all U.S. Citizens to regain entry back into the United States after traveling outside of the country.
+Passports are required for all U.S. Citizens to regain entry into the United States after traveling outside the country.
 As of June 1, 2009, any travel outside the United States or its territories will require a passport to re-enter the country.
 This requirement includes Canada, Mexico, Bermuda, and the Caribbean Islands.

 Travel.State.Gov - Official State Department Website